Profit definitions

 In takeover processes there is often a lack of clarity about the concept of 'profit'.
 Buyer and seller both think they have a clear picture, but in practice they do not always agree.
 Strange perhaps, but different parties appear to have their own understanding of it.
 The answer to the question "what is the profit" depends on who is asked this question.
 Hence the famous saying that profit is 'an opinion'.

-a correct and consistent understanding of profit is essential: in many cases, the value of a web store is estimated based on a so-called "multiple" (value = multiple x profit).
+a correct and consistent understanding of profit is essential: in many cases, the value of an online business is estimated based on a so-called "multiple" (value = multiple x profit).
 The theory behind multiples and their use is open to question, but it is a fact that they are widely used in practice and that the underlying definition of the concept of 'profit' is therefore important.

 This article will elaborate on how best to approach earnings in an acquisition setting.
 This will be done on the basis of the three main sources of disagreement: firstly, the definition of profit, secondly, normalizations and thirdly, entrepreneurial remuneration.